-- 7.1 The Management of the competition consists of: - The Championship Director - The Jury - The Chief Judge - The Deputy Chief Judge - 7.2 The Championship Director is appointed by the Organizer and approved by the FAI CIG.
-He bears full responsibility for the Organisation of the contest and the smooth operation, timing and safety of the flights on the competition site. - Before the start of the contest he will advise the team managers of the national delegations, the crews not having team managers, the members of International Jury and the Chief Judge, on the flight conditions within the Championship programme, as well as other problems which could arise from the interpretation of the General Rules. - In accordance with the General Section of the Sporting Code Chapter 5 the Championship Director may disqualify a competitor for the reasons stated below: - Unsafe flying and violation of airspace - Refusal to abide by a decision made by the technical advisers - Repeated serious infringment of competition rules - Use of forbidden equipment, alcohol or drugs. - Cheating or repeated unsporting behaviour (Abuse of officials, insult of participants verbal or with gesture, attempt to influence decisions of judges ).
+- 7.1 The Management of the competition consists of:

+- The Event Director

+- The Jury

+- The Chief Judge

+- The Deputy Chief Judge

+- 7.2 The Event Director is appointed by the Organiser and approved by the FAI CIG.
+He bears full responsibility for the organisation of the contest and its smooth operation, timing and safety of the flights on the competition site.
+Before the start of the contest he will advise the team managers of the national delegations, the crews not having team managers, the members of International Jury and the Chief Judge, on the flight conditions within the Championship programme, as well as other problems which could arise from the interpretation of the General Rules.

+The Event Director may disqualify a competitor for the reasons stated below:

+- unsafe flying and violation of airspace - refusal to abide by a decision made by the technical advisers - repeated serious infringement of competition rules - use of forbidden equipment, alcohol or drugs. - cheating or repeated unsporting behaviour (abuse of officials, insult of participants verbally or by gesticulation, or an attempt to influence decisions of judges).

-In cases of disqualification the entry fee is not returnable.
-The FAI Sporting Licence should be withdrawn and returned to the Competitor's National Aero Club with a report.
+In cases of disqualification, the entry fee is not returnable.
+The FAI Sporting Licence should be removed from the database by the NAC concerned.